49. God Becomes Man at the Center Point of History

 The Hope of the Present

-In more recent times, the Church was heavily persecuted by the Marxists in the 20th century in an attempt to destroy it completely.
+More recently, the Marxists in the 20th century persecuted the Church heavily in an attempt to completely destroy it.
 The former Soviet Union, for example, closed most of the churches and made the practice of the Christian faith illegal.
 Today, in the areas of the world where the hand of the Soviet Union was the heaviest, namely Russia and Eastern Europe, we see that the Christian faiths – especially Catholic and Orthodox – are growing and thriving.

 Marxism is the greatest evil that the world faces today.
 It has not gone away, but in fact has made a resurgence.
 But it is merely a counterfeit to Christianity.
-Rather than promising a spiritual-physical eternal kingdom, a new heaven and a new earth, it promises only a material, soulless, nihilistic existence that is ushered in through violence and bloodshed.
+Instead of making promises about a spiritual-physical eternal kingdom, a new heaven, and a new earth, it only offers a material, soulless, nihilistic existence that is brought about through violence and bloodshed.

 And what about all those pesky little Marxists?
 Like the Roman persecutors and the Arian heretics, if they do not repent, they will go to their eternal destruction and most of them will end up as footnotes in the annals of history.